dojo/framework/docs/en/building/supplemental.md

 The build also parses `src/index.html` for CSS, JavaScript, and image assets, hashes them and includes them in the output directory.
 A favicon can be added to `src` and referenced by `src/index.html`.
 The build will then hash the file and copy it to the output directory with a file name of `favicon.[hash].ico`.

-# Progressive Web Apps
+# Progressive web applications (PWAs)

-Progressive web applications are made up of a collection of technologies and patterns that improve the user experience and help create a more reliable and usable application.
+Progressive web apps are made up of a collection of technologies and patterns that improve the user experience and help create a more reliable and usable application.
 Mobile users in particular will see the application as more integrated into their device similar to an installed app.

 The core of a progressive web app is made up of two technologies: Service workers and a manifest.
 Dojo's build command supports both of these through `.dojorc` with the `pwa` object.